A Fast and Easy Remote Proxy Workflow with Premiere Pro and Frame.io

 And then once the editor has finished editing your sequence, it’s easy to upload the active sequence to Frame.io for review.
-Every note and annotation that is made on the will appear inside the Frame.io Panel, so changes can be made without new downloads or imports.
+Every note and annotation that is made on the review page in the Frame.io web app will also appear in the Frame.io Premiere Panel, so changes can be made without new downloads or imports.

 You can also download each and every one of the comments into your timeline as a marker inside of Premiere Pro.

 Reviewing timecoded notes right in the timeline, and making changes without guesswork, is a huge timesaver.
 And then of course once the editor has finished that round of notes, the process can be easily repeated all the way through the fine cut.

 This proxy workflow inside the Frame.io Premiere Pro Panel makes uploads, downloads, sorting, conforming, collaboration, and review easier super easy and efficient.
 And every bit of time and energy you save here lets you focus on the creative side of your project even more.